From the eyes of a Print Producer, how color can transform a simple image into one that mesmerizes.

 In the end, as Print producers, what we want is for people to stop in the street and recognize color and pause just long enough to read the copy.

-Colors, and images (no matter how similar) link to your memories and emotions, spark recognition.
+Colors, and images (no matter how similar) link to your memories and emotions, and spark recognition.
 Any brand you are loyal to has a color that ignites a feeling, and many of your core memories may have the same.

 For a point of reference when you get an email filled with typed red directions and bolded highlights, think of the way that makes you feel.